How to Keep Deer Out of the Garden

 • Drape fabric netting over plants and (most) deer will stay clear.

-• For a natural deer deterrent, scatter dog or human hair around your garden, or hang human hair in pantyhose or mesh bags in trees.
-Find human hair clippings at a barber shop.
+• For a natural deer deterrent, scatter dog or human hair around your garden, hang human hair in pantyhose or mesh bags in trees, or find human hair clippings at a barber shop.

 • To keep deer away from apple trees, hang nylon stockings filled with human hair from the limbs so that the clumps of hair are suspended about four feet from the ground.
 The hair and hose should be changed often.

-• Mix rotten eggs in water (a dozen or so per 5 gallons) and spray around the perimeter of the garden.
+• Mix rotten eggs in water (about a dozen per 5 gallons) and spray around the perimeter of the garden.

 • Spread kitty litter around the edge of the garden.

-• Soak old socks in Lysol, spread around garden’s perimeter, and hang from a tree limb or stake.
+• Soak old socks in Lysol, spread them around the garden’s perimeter, and hang them from a tree limb or stake.

 • One reader, Rick, says, “Smelly old shoes can be used as a deterrent to deer.
-Just stick the shoes on top of tomato sticks, and watch the deer walk a wide circle around them.
+Just stick the shoes on top of tomato sticks and watch the deer walk a wide circle around them.
 My shoes usually last from mid-May until about mid-August.
-That is, they keep the deer out of my garden for that long.
-This depends on the amount of rain and how much your shoes smell.”
+They keep the deer out of my garden for that long.
+This depends on how much rain and your shoes smell.”

 • You can also drape your unwashed laundry around a low fence, or make a very pungent scarecrow of your unlaundered clothes.

 • For a real odor offensive, use predator urine; wolf and coyote urine are sold commercially in most garden stores.
-(Note: Use a responsible source for predator urine, to make sure that the animals are treated humanely and the brand complies with state and federal regulations.)
+(Note: Use a responsible source for predator urine to ensure that the animals are treated humanely and the brand complies with state and federal regulations.)

 • Make it tough for deer to browse.
 Trim off lower branches of trees.
 No deer wants to waste time picking through your scare yard if there are lush bushes next door.